catsby/mmcgrana.github.com/_posts/2011-09-06-clojurescript-nodejs.markdown

 Our choice of compilation options to `cljsc` here is important.
 We choose the `:simple` level `:optimization` because that gives us both a single `.js` output file, readable JavaScript code within this file, and readable stack traces on runtime errors.
 The `:advanced` optimization level would also result in a single `.js` file but with unreadable source code and therefore unreadable stack traces, while no optimizations produce would produce many `.js` output files unsuitable as arguments to the `node` binary.
 The `:pretty-print` option ensures that the JavaScript is emitted with normalized whitespace.
 Finally, the `:nodejs` value for the `:target` option instructs the ClojureScript compiler to adjust the the JavaScript output to bind to the Node.js runtime.

 Note also that we've explicitly defined our top-level entry point with `(set! *main-cli-fn* <fn>)`.
-This instruct the Node.js runtime binding mentioned above to invoke that function on startup.
+This instructs the Node.js runtime binding mentioned above to invoke that function on startup.

 ### Node.js Libraries